Playtronica/.github/README.md

     git status # make shure that everything is OK git commit # commit changes

-    # You also can write commit message in terinal
+    # You also can write commit message in command line
     git commit -m "Message describing my result"
     ```
-* Write informatime messages for commits
+* Write informative messages for commits

 ## 3. Share your results to others